ustwo/bdd-crossplatform-apps/docs/overview.md

  * Mobile app (iOS/Android) as the application under test.
  * [Sinatra](http://www.sinatrarb.com/) as our local mock server.
- * [Cucumber](http://cukes.info/) as the BDD tool of choice.
+ * [Cucumber](https://cucumber.io/) as the BDD tool of choice.
  * [Appium](http://appium.io/) as the functional automation framework.

 ### The application under test

-We assume that the application solves the same business problems in all platforms, which naturally leads to a similar interface.
+We assume that the application solves the same business problems in all platforms, which naturally leads to similar interfaces.
 However, this setup still leaves room for some platform specific differences, see the Cucumber section below.

 Ideally the application needs little code or modification for the purposes of testing.
 Appium doesn't require adding testing specific libraries to the code, keeping the application as close as possible to what will be released, hence reducing the risk of unexpected behaviour only showed (or avoided) during testing.